JonahGroendal/inverse-trs/README.md

 # Composability (Derivatives legos)
 Use synthetic assets as the underlying asset for other swap contracts. i.e. collateralize synthetic assets with other synthetic assets.
 The token outputs from one swap contract can be used as inputs to others.

+Is it a bad idea?
+  - It isn't necessary since a single contract can track any asset or index and use any ERC20 as collateral
+  - adds friction (time and gas costs) to entering/exiting positions
+  - undercollateralization of dependant contracts adds complications
+  - creates redundant synthetic tokens e.g. sUSD/ETH's resulting sETH
+    - you can just hold ETH, or have the cashflow equivalent of sETH by holding lETH and ETH/hETH's hETH

 ## Shorting
 E.g. use the sUSD created from the ETH/USD swap to create an sUSD/ETH swap